 10 Best LGBTQ+ Movies on Amazon Prime Right Now

 There are all kinds of stories in the world.
 Some are told more than others because the people telling those stories are in more power.
-But, as the world has changed, every story has held on to its right to being told.
+But, as the world has changed, every story has held on to its right to be told.
 The LGBTQ+ community has only recently been able to come out more openly and present their stories to the world, which have been as beautiful, as complex, and as harrowing as the story of any other section of society.

 10. Joe Bell (2020)